Reason for being

 Hoogesteger, J. & Wester, P. (2017).
 Regulating groundwater use: The challenges of policy implementation in Guanajuato, Central Mexico.
 Environmental Science & Policy. doi: 10.1016/j.envsci.2017.08.002

 CONEVAL (2010).
 Medició Municipal de la Pobreza 2010: San Miguel de Allende, Dolores Hidalgo, San Diego de la Unión, San Luis de la Paz.

 Caminos de Agua promotes healthier more prosperous lives through practical, sustainable solutions.
 We work in partnership with local communities and other diverse actors to innovate and implement open-source solutions for our region in the Independence Watershed, but that can also be adapted throughout the world without restriction or license.

-- Water monitoring programs.
+- Water monitoring.

-- Research and development.
+- Research and Development.

 Recognizing that “community” may transcend geographic boundaries, we regularly work with other organizations in Mexico and beyond focused on water issues.
-For example, we sell our certified ceramic water filters to sister organizations located in other parts of Mexico and our technical manuals and materials are made available for free in English and Spanish.
+For example, we sell our certified ceramic water filters to sister organizations located in other parts of Mexico and our technical manuals and materials are made available for free in English and in Spanish.

 Click here to find our project map and continuously updated summaries of on-going community work.